e12chaos/BINF6250F25/README.md

 def find_match(query: str, reference: str) -> list[int]:
-    """Function to find exact matching by applying Burrows-Wheeler Transform.

-    Searches for all occurrences of the query string within the reference string using the Burrows-Wheeler Transform algorithm for efficient pattern matching.

-    Args:
-        query: The pattern string to search for.
-        reference: The text string to search within.

-    Returns:
-        A list of integers representing the 0-based starting positions of all occurrences of the query string within the reference string.
-Returns an empty list if no matches are found.

-    Examples:
-        >>> find_match('ana', 'banana')
-        [1, 3]

-        >>> find_match('xyz', 'banana')
-        []
-    """
 # Initialize search range to cover the entire transformed text
 # for each character in the pattern, processing from right to left do
 # Update the search range based on the current character